Brian Kolb: Other potential bids for political office

 Kolb had been named as a leading Republican contender in New York's 29th congressional district in 2010; however, he declined to seek the seat after becoming minority leader.
 Though his potential candidacy was never taken seriously, he also declined an opportunity to run against Kirsten Gillibrand for United States Senate and also declined to run for Congress in 2012, this time against Democrat Kathy Hochul.

 On December 12, 2017, Kolb announced his intent to run for Governor of New York in 2018.
-He withdrew from the gubernatorial race in February 2018.
+He withdrew from the race in February 2018.